Justin-Insight/whistlersrun.com/content/boarding/_index.md

     footprints: left
     background_color: gray
   - heading: Personalized feeding
-    body: |-
+    body: >-
-      Healthy and happy horses are our top priority, which is why we carry six types of Tribute feed to ensure your horse gets the best nutrition for their specific needs.
-We also include top dressing supplements in every feeding, free of charge!
+      <p>Healthy and happy horses are our top priority, which is why we carry six types of Tribute feed to ensure your horse gets the best nutrition for their specific needs.
+We also include top dressing supplements in every feeding, free of charge!</p>

-      We are happy to accommodate unique feeding specifications, medication administration and supplement add-ins, so long as you provide your own.
+      <p>We are happy to accommodate unique feeding specifications, medication administration and supplement add-ins, so long as you provide your own.</p>
     button:
       enabled: false
       button_url: